BG3-Community-Library-Team/bg3-community/Tutorials/dribblespec.md

 1. Register a console command `!mytests` that runs only your mod's tests;
 2. Tag all your tests with `mymod` so they can be filtered by `dribbles --tag mymod`;

-This returns a fresh symbol table with all relevant exports.
+This returns a fresh symbol table with all relevant exports:

 ## Exported symbols

-`RegisterTestGlobals()`, will return a table with:
+`RegisterTestGlobals()` will return a table with:

 - `describe`
 - `test`